jedrichards/node-deployment/README.md

 Again, this shouldn't be too much of a security concern because we'll be handling the contents of `APP_NAME` carefully in `node-deploy`.

+You can see my version of the file [here](https://github.com/jedrichards/node-deployment/blob/master/post-receive).

 Save and exit `/etc/sudoers`.
-We now should be in a postion where we can push to our Gitolite repo and have the `post-receive` execute, and having granted the `git` user password-less `sudo` rights to run our generic deployment script `node-deploy` will run as `root` with the power to do any kind of filesystem manipulation it likes.
+We now should be in a postion where we can push to our Gitolite repo and have the `post-receive` execute, and having granted the `git` user the right to invoke the deployment script as `root` without asking for a password we shoud have the power to do any kind of filesystem manipulation we like.
 Now we need to write that script.

 ### 4. The generic deployment script

 I'm calling this a "generic" deployment script because I'm aiming for it to be useful for publishing any reasonably non-complex Node app.
 To this end we use the `APP_NAME` value passed in from the `post-receive` hook to tailor the behaviour of the script.

-I've been told that `/usr/local/sbin` is a sensible place to put such user generated scripts on Ubuntu so go ahead and create a file called `node-deploy` there.
-It's important that this file belongs to `root`, because it's being invoked as `root` by the `git` user and will be doing some unilateral heavy lifting.
+It's important that this script belongs to `root`, because it's being invoked as `root` by the `git` user and will be doing some unilateral heavy lifting.
+It doesn't have to be executable since we're invoking it via `sh`.
+Go and ahead and create it:

-	cd /usr/local/sbin
+	cd /var/node
 	sudo touch node-deploy

 An example of this script is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/node-deploy).

-The script above is fairly well commented so I won't go into much detail, but basically this script is simply syncronising the contents of the node app directory (in this case `/var/local/node-apps/proxy-node-app`) with the latest revision of files in the bare Gitolite repo.
-Once that's been done it's changing the ownership of the files to the `node` user and restarting the app via Upstart.
+The script above is fairly well commented so I won't go into much detail, but basically this script is simply syncronising the contents of the node app directory (in this case `/var/node/proxy-node-app/app`) with the latest revision of files in the bare Gitolite repo.
+Once that's been done it's changing the ownership of the files to the `node` user and restarting the app via Monit (and Upstart).

-You don't have to keep your node apps in `/var/local/node-apps/`, anywhere will likely do, but after some research it seemed like a reasonably sensible location.
+You don't have to keep your node apps in `/var/node`, anywhere will likely do, but after some research it seemed like a reasonably sensible location.

 ### 5. Upstart